Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Guillermo del Toro's plans to cancel the apocalypse for a second time were foiled by a late soundstage deposit — of all things.

-Recently sitting down with Collider at a tenth anniversary screening for Pacific Rim, the Oscar-winning filmmaker behind The Shape of Water and Pinocchio opened up about why he was unable to direct the sequel to his giant robots vs. giant monsters epic.
+Sitting down with Collider for a tenth anniversary screening for Pacific Rim (now streaming on Peacock), the Oscar-winning filmmaker behind The Shape of Water, and Pinocchio opened up about why he was unable to direct the sequel to his giant robots vs. giant monsters epic.

 Why Guillermo del Toro didn't helm Pacific Rim 2